 A set of fundamental principles informs the work of energy NRAs in tariff-setting: system reliability, cost efficiency, non-discrimination, transparency, stability and predictability.
 These principles inform the key building-blocks for NRAs in setting allowed network revenues - including appropriate operational costs, investment levels and return on capital - and in designing the associated network tariffs, as discussed in this Session.
-Meanwhile, gas and electricity face distinct sets of needs and challenges which must be taken into account when designing the tariff model.
+Gas and electricity networks face distinct sets of needs and challenges which must be taken into account when setting allowed network revenues and designing the tariff model.
+Meanwhile there are similarities and differences between regulating transmission and distribution networks (TSOs vs. DSOs).

-10:15-12:15 Fundamental principles of network tariff regulation in electricity and gas
+10:45-11:45 Fundamental principles of network tariff regulation in electricity and gas.

-- a) Key principles of economic regulation - b) Relationship between revenues, tariffs, building blocks of regulation - c) Differences between tariffs in gas and electricity sectors - Mr Leonardo Meeus, Vlerick Business School and FSR - Mr Benoit Esnault, CRE
+- a) Key principles of economic regulation - b) Relationship between revenues, tariffs, building blocks of regulation - c) Similarities and differences between tariffs in gas and electricity sectors, tariffs for TSOs and DSOs. - Mr Benoit Esnault, CRE